bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 * `pull_request_head_branch` (string): the Pull Request's "head branch" (`refs/`).
 This special git `ref` should point to the **source** of the Pull Request.
 Supported by GitHub and GitLab.
   Example: `pull/12/head` (github) / `merge-requests/12/head` (gitlab).

 {% include message_box.html type="note" title="Git Clone - parameter priority" content=" If you provide a `tag`, the `branch` parameter will be ignored by the `Git Clone` step.
 If you provide a `commit_hash` parameter then both the `tag` and the `branch` parameters will be ignored.
-These will still be logged, will be available for steps and will be visible on the Build's details page, but the `Git Clone` step will use the the most specific parameter for checkout. "%}
+These will still be logged, will be available for steps and will be visible on the Build's details page, but the `Git Clone` tep will use the the most specific parameter for checkout. "%}

 ### Specify Environment Variables